jtbennett/create-ts-project/docs/configuration.md

 _Remember: There is no magic. `tsp` only makes changes to standard `tsconfig.json` and `package.json` files._

-## How do I change...?

-`./config/tsconfig.node.json`
-`./config/jest.config.js`
-`./eslintrc.js`
-`./package.json` in the `prettier` property. format on save: ./.vscode/settings.json
-/lib to /dist or /build

 ## VS Code

 The `./.vscode/settings.json` file tells VS Code to: